Why Experience Maps?

 Then, all of that understanding can then be fashioned into some form of Experience Map.
 Which can, of course, include charts, flows, journeys, diagrams and more.

-As the famous phrase goes, ‘The map is not the territory.’
 But a good map is a great outline of the territory.
-A way of seeing a place, time, space or sequence at events at a different scale.
+It’s a way of seeing a place, time, space or sequence at events at a different scale.

 Events that occur across meters or kilometers, minutes or months, can be put onto a single large poster or shown in a few minutes of animation.

-Ironically, maps aren’t the end-point of design, but the beginning.
-Maps help build understanding, consensus, and vision.
+Granted, maps themselves aren’t the end-point of design, but the beginning.

-But designs, prototypes and eventual field-tests of new technologies help validate if theories developed in research, and sharpened in design, are matched by reality.
+Maps, designs, prototypes and eventual field-tests of new technologies help validate if theories developed in research, and sharpened in design, are matched by reality.

-But it all starts with a map.
+But it all really gets going once you have a map.

 https://www.rawpixel.com/image/411837/free-illustration-image-map-europe-rome